Mexcio deports border gang leader after shooting

 U.S. Ambassador Ken Salazar said in a statement Monday that “I have raised our grave concerns about these incidents and the safety and security of our employees directly with the government of Mexico.”

-Treviño was handed over at a border bridge in Tijuana, far to the west of Nuevo Laredo, presumably to avoid attempts to free him.
+Treviño was handed over to U.S. at a border bridge in Tijuana, far to the west of Nuevo Laredo, presumably to avoid attempts to free him.

 Treviño, who reportedly had two illegal guns when he was detained, faces charges of extortion, homicide and terrorism in Mexico.
 He was wanted for extradition to the U.S. on charges of conspiracy to traffic drugs and launder money.

+The army said armored trucks and a helicopter were used to arrest Treviño.

-The gunfire in Nuevo Laredo erupted late Sunday after the arrest of Treviño, a leader of one faction of the Northeast Cartel, the successor group to the old Zetas Cartel, Mexico’s most bloodthirsty gang.
-Suspected cartel members opened fire and hijacked and burned vehicles.
+The gunfire in Nuevo Laredo erupted late Sunday after his arrest, when his cartel members opened fire and hijacked and burned vehicles.

+The Mexican army said there had been 13 street and highway blockades in Nuevo Laredo, many apparently formed by burning vehicles.

 U.S Customs and Border Protection said that southbound traffic from Laredo into Nuevo Laredo at the Juarez-Lincoln and Gateway to the Americas bridges was suspended, but reopened early Monday.